 .

-More and more brands are banking on “nano-free” to attract customers who do not want to buy cosmetics with nanoparticles.
-However, as of July 1, 2019, restrictions for “without…” claims in cosmetics came into effectCf.14“Without” claims in cosmetic products: clarifications from the control authorities, ANSM & DGCCRF, April 16, 2020.
+More and more brands are using the “nano-free” label as a selling point to attract customers who do not want to buy cosmetics containing nanoparticles.
+However, as of July 1, 2019, restrictions for “without…” claims in cosmetics came into effect13Cf.
+“Without” claims in cosmetic products: clarifications from the control authorities, ANSM & DGCCRF, April 16, 2020.
 The terms “nanoparticle-free”, “nanomaterial-free”, “titanium dioxide-free” (among others) should no longer appear on cosmetics.

 Apart from the regulatory requirement, experience shows that the total absence of nanoparticles is difficult to guarantee anyway.
-Some raw material suppliers do not indicate the nanometric dimension of the ingredients they sell to cosmetics manufacturers and others have even gone so far as to sell them as “non-nano” ingredients that are actually nano – ECOCERT learned this the hard way in 201215 In August 2012, ECOCERT had to suspend its organic certification of the ingredient ZinClear of the brand Antaria Ltd: composed of zinc oxide, it was presented by the brand as “nano-free” while Friends of the Earth Australia had revealed that other documents of the company proved that it knew its nanometric composition (Cf. Antaria finally admits its sunscreen ingredient is a nanomaterial, Friends of the Earth Australia, 4 March 2013) before the brands tested in France since 2017 by the associations and the DGCCRF (see above).
+Some raw material suppliers do not indicate the nanometric dimension of the ingredients they sell to cosmetics manufacturers and others have even gone so far as to sell ingredients as “non-nano” when they are actually nano – ECOCERT learned this the hard way in 201214 In August 2012, ECOCERT had to suspend its organic certification of the ingredient ZinClear of the brand Antaria Ltd: composed of zinc oxide, it was presented by the brand as “nano-free” while Friends of the Earth Australia had revealed that other documents of the company proved that it knew its nanometric composition (Cf. Antaria finally admits its sunscreen ingredient is a nanomaterial, Friends of the Earth Australia, 4 March 2013) before the start of product tests performed in France from 2017 by associations and the DGCCRF (see above).

 Cosmetic brands should conduct frequent tests to monitor particle size in their raw materials and finished products – a challenge for smaller companies with fewer resources.
-One possible solution lies in the hands of the professional federations: the pooling of resources to carry out regular analyses of suppliers’ raw materials and to create “pools” of very well-characterized raw materials that are not harmful to health or the environment.
-A major challenge – literally and figuratively!
+One possible solution lies in the hands of the professional federations: pooling resources to carry out regular analyses of suppliers’ raw materials and creating “sets” of very well-characterized raw materials that are not harmful to health or the environment.
+A major challenge nonetheless.

 Elsewhere on the web